Manchester Barton Aerodrome: History

 The airfield is regularly used as a setting for films and TV programmes, amongst them "Brass" (where Barton masqueraded as Croydon Airport), Mersey Beat, GBH and Island at War.
 The distinctive control tower often features prominently in the making of such programmes and films.

-Use of City Airport by heavier aircraft is hampered by the soft peaty nature of the area, being at the edge of Chat Moss, and by the low-lying land and areas of nearby standing water encouraging fog.
+Use of Barton Aerodrome by heavier aircraft is hampered by the soft peaty nature of the area, being at the edge of Chat Moss, and by the low-lying land and areas of nearby standing water encouraging fog.
 It would have needed much heavy work consolidating the ground (compare the struggle building the Liverpool and Manchester Railway across Chat Moss in 1826).

-During 2010–11, additional drainage was added to improve surface water draining, due to the original clay pipes deteriorating and no longer functioning.
+During 2010–2011, additional drainage was added to improve surface water draining, due to the original clay pipes deteriorating and no longer functioning.

-Emergency Services
+Emergency services

-Both the National Police Air Service and the North West Air Ambulance base helicopters at the airfield.
+Both the National Police Air Service (NPAS) and the North West Air Ambulance (NWAA) base helicopters at the airfield.

 NPAS is active 24 hours a day, 365 days a year.
-It operates an EC135.
+It operates a Eurocopter EC135.

-North West Air Ambulance is a registered charity providing a Helicopter Emergency Medical Service (HEMS) covering Lancashire, Greater Manchester, Cheshire, Merseyside and Cumbria.
-The NWAA has two EC135 helicopters based primarily to serve Greater Manchester, South Lancashire, Cheshire and Merseyside.
+NWAA is a registered charity providing a helicopter emergency medical service (HEMS) covering Lancashire, Greater Manchester, Cheshire, Merseyside and Cumbria.
+It has two EC135 helicopters based primarily to serve Greater Manchester, South Lancashire, Cheshire and Merseyside.
 They operate during daylight hours only.
-The charity also has a third helicopter based in Blackpool.
+The charity also has a third helicopter based at Blackpool Airport.